Claude Cohen-Tannoudji

-Claude Cohen-Tannoudji (/fr/; born 1 April 1933) is a French physicist and researcher at the École normale supérieure in Paris.
+Claude Cohen-Tannoudji (/fr/; born 1 April 1933) is a French physicist at the École normale supérieure in Paris.
 He is known for his experiments in laser cooling.
 He was the first to show that it is possible to cool far beyond the limit expected by sub-Doppler cooling, below the recoil temperature.

 He shared the 1997 Nobel Prize in Physics with Steven Chu and William Daniel Phillips for research in methods of laser cooling and trapping atoms.

 Early life

 Cohen-Tannoudji was born in Constantine, French Algeria, to Algerian Sephardic Jewish parents Abraham Cohen-Tannoudji and Sarah Sebbah.
 When describing his origins Cohen-Tannoudji said: "My family, originally from Tangier, settled in Tunisia and then in Algeria in the 16th century after having fled Spain during the Inquisition.
 In fact, our name, Cohen-Tannoudji, means simply the Cohen family from Tangiers.
 The Algerian Jews obtained the French citizenship in 1870 after Algeria became a French colony in 1830."

 After finishing secondary school in Algiers in 1953, Cohen-Tannoudji left for Paris to attend the École Normale Supérieure.
 His professors included Henri Cartan, Laurent Schwartz, and Alfred Kastler.

 In 1958 he married Jacqueline Veyrat, a high school teacher, with whom he has three children.
 His studies were interrupted when he was conscripted into the army, in which he served for 28 months (longer than usual because of the Algerian War).
 In 1960 he resumed working toward his doctorate, which he obtained from the École Normale Supérieure under the supervision of Alfred Kastler and Jean Brossel at the end of 1962.